TwasimodoK/TwasimodoK/README.md

-- 👋 Hi, I’m @TwasimodoK
+👋 Hi, I’m TwasimodoK

-- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Data Analytics
+💡 Passionate about Data Science & Machine Learning

+📊 Currently exploring Data Analytics, Visualization, and Predictive Modeling

-- 💞️ I’m looking to collaborate on Data Analysis Projects
+🤝 Open to collaborating on Data Analysis, Machine Learning, and Geospatial Projects

+📂 Check out my repositories for projects in Python, Power BI, and QGIScts

 <!---
 TwasimodoK/TwasimodoK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.